Ahtritus/Experiments/README.md

 # Experiments
-Traccking hand and finger motion and gestures with the webcam and performing various tasks based on it.
+Tracking hand and finger motion and gestures with the webcam and performing various tasks based on it.